mertdas/SharpTerminator/README.md

 You can download the driver from a remote URL using SharpTerminator and load it to terminate AV/EDR processes, or you can directly load it to the disk to perform the same operation.

+When using Remote URL, the driver is downloaded to "C:\Windows\Temp" and then loaded from there.

 In fact, there is no difference between them; if you don't want to use the upload function in your C2, you can use the other one.

 Loading from remote url: